Dissecting the Opportunities and Challenges of the 2026 Draft State Budget (RAPBN)

 Read more here.

-Indonesia International Baby Product & Toys Expo (IBTE) 2025: IBTE 2025 serves as the largest exhibition for the baby product and toy industry in Southeast Asia.
-The event will take place over three days, on August 20-22, 2025, at the Jakarta International Expo (JIEXPO).
-IBTE 2025 serves as a platform for manufacturers, distributors, and businesses to showcase product innovations, establish partnerships, and explore business opportunities in the Indonesian market.
-Visitors can attend this event for free by registering through the IBTE website https://ibte.co.id/.
+IBTE 2025 returns as Southeast Asia’s largest exhibition for the baby products and toy industry.
+The event will take place over three days, from August 20–22, 2025, at Jakarta International Expo (JIEXPO).
+IBTE 2025 serves as a platform for manufacturers, distributors, and business players to showcase product innovations, establish partnerships, and explore business opportunities in Indonesia’s market.
+Visitors can attend the event free of charge by registering through the IBTE website at https://ibte.co.id/.

-Have a good day Chief.
+Have a productive day, Chief.

 Team SUAR